 Blend until the sauce is homogeneous but don’t put it in the pozole just yet.
 Wait until your pozole is almost done, you can tell by looking at the corn which should be slightly tender and start to pop.
 Then is time to put the sauce in, but not directly from the blender, since it still has some small pieces of pepper skin.

 To make the sauce into a completely homogeneous paste, pass it through a strainer and push the sauce in with a spoon.
-Use some of the leftover water where the peppers were boiled if you need to.
+Use some of the leftover water, where you boiled the peppers, if you need to.

 Leave your pozole enough time to finish cooking, which again you can tell by looking at the corn.
 This is also the time to add salt since the corn is already done.
 If you want to, you can add a little cilantro, this is completely optional, but my mom does it and we grew up very happy.